 When I was a 12 or so, every morning Mom would choose the OOTD.
 I hated most of them from the bottom of my heart.
 Did I mention she was colorblind?
 However, this handicap was just an addition on top of it.
-Mom loved ruffles.
-Mom loved cute Laura Ashley floral pattern.
-She loved embroidery on clothes, lace, bright warm colors, baggy clothes – they have room for you to grow – she said.
-Gloves were on a crocheted band pulled throw the sleeves of my coat so I would not loose them!
-Worst of all, she loved comfy lace up shoes.
+Mom loved ruffles, cute Laura Ashley floral pattern, full-on embroidery on clothes, lace, bright warm colors.
+Worst of all, baggy clothes – they have room for you to grow – she said.
+Gloves were on a crocheted band pulled thru the sleeves of my coat so I would not loose them!
+Worst of all, she loved comfy lace-up flat loafers!

-Prior to the revolution, I had won some minor ground, but in principle not real ground.
-I said “I want to choose my own clothes.
-I want a word in what I wear.
-I do not want to wear pom pom hats, but headbands or berets.”
-Well, I got a headband, but she would pick it.
-Thus, my Ali McGraw headband was orange with a beige flower and teal leaves.
-I only loved the color of the leaves and headband, but beige?
+Prior to the revolution, I had won some minor ground, but in principle, not real ground.
+I said “I want to choose my own clothes, and I want a word in what I wear.
+Please understand that I do not want to wear pom pom hats, but headbands or berets.”
+Well, I got a headband, but she picked it.
+As a result, my Ali McGraw style headband was orange with a beige flower and teal leaves.
+I only loved the color of the leaves and headband, but beige flowers?

 Jeans on the Holiday Gift List

 Every year prior to the holiday season my sister, brother, and I were asked what gift we would like.
 She expected me to name a toy.
 “A pair of jeans.”
 She looked astonished despite we always got clothes on top of one toy.
 She said I should not worry, I would get new clothes.
 “What else do you want?”
 “Nothing else, but a pair of jeans.”
 “No, you won’t get them.” she said.
 Needless to say I instead got a pair of egg yolk yellow jersey pants, as did my sister.
 However, she was lucky as Gladstone Gander, hers didn’t fit.
-Thus, I ended up with both pairs.
+Therefore, I ended up with both pairs.
 Yack!
 I was furious and complained to my Granny.

 Fake or Look-alike Jeans